ItsK1tty/w1tchdocs/docs/source/reference.rst

 * ``explosionId`` (``int``) -- The explosion ID determinates the type of explosion to assign to the ammo.

-  * You can read more about explosion IDs here: :doc:`exptypes`
+  * You can read more about explosion IDs here: :doc:`things/exptypes`

 **Returns:**